monsoonmaelstrom/book2/book2.md

 “We’ll stipulate condition,” I tell him, sounding more confident than I’m sure I have any right to.
 “Iverson wants me.
 I’m the bait.
 We’ll stipulate the condition the others have to be in for me to show up.”

 “What are you guys thinking?”
-Gavin asks.
+Gavin questions curiously.

-“I can find us a couple of small boats,” Davy says thinking aloud.
+“I can find us a couple of small boats,” Davy says, thinking aloud.
 “The hard part is going to be getting everyone over the cliff and into the boats before he can do anything about it.”

 Yeah.
 That’s definitely the hard part.

-“I’ll come up with something,” I tell him, though I have no idea what.
+“I’ll come up with something,” I state, though I have no idea what.
 Maybe just a good old fashioned ‘Run!’ since beggars can’t be choosers and all that.
 “What time are you thinking?
 I need to send out invitations,” and do a few other things.

 “Midnight?
-May as well play into the drama of it all,” Davy says.
+May as well play into the drama of it all,” Davy answers.

 I nod.
 “Okay.
 Midnight.
 You’ll be waiting with boats near the base of the cliff?”